 Their transaction fee might not be the lowest in the industry at 2.59% + $0.10 per Visa, Mastercard and Discover payment through the Toast card reader, but the quality of the POS offer certainly makes it worth it.

-You can customise the POS down to daily discounts and promotions, track bar tabs and even store drink recipes for new starters.
+You can customize the POS down to daily discounts and promotions, track bar tabs and even store drink recipes for new starters.

 That said, Toast POS can be complex to use initially.
 Make sure to read our full Toast POS review first, and take advantage of staff training and tech support if you land on them as your POS provider.